albibos/carbon-windows/README.md

 ```

 ## Functions
 The global is what you named the carbon window.
-Above we named the window "example", so you would replace <global> with example.
+Above we named the window "example", so you would replace "<global>" with example.
 Our current additional functions are:
 ```js
 <global>.show(); // change opacity to 1